YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 ---
 class: note
 ---
-Model details, training and many more plots are available in the {doc}`ConvCNP Notebook <../reproducibility/ConvCNP>`
+Model details, training and more plots are available in the {doc}`ConvCNP Notebook <../reproducibility/ConvCNP>`
 ```

 (issues-cnpfs)=